kosukeimai/qss-swirl/README.md

 # qss-swirl
-Swirl Lessons for the book manuscript, ``A First Course in Quantitative Social Science.''
+Swirl Lessons for the book manuscript, ``A First Course in Quantitative Social Science'' (QSS).
 See also the main repo, [qss](../../../qss), for other supplementary materials.

+I welcome your contributions.
+Please improve these questions and add some new ones so that others can use them!

 If you are an instructor, you may also be interested in [Socratic Swirl](https://github.com/dimagor/socraticswirl), which can be used to monitor and analyze your students' progress in these swirl lessons with an easy-to-use [dashboard](https://github.com/dimagor/socraticswirlInstructor).